 Jaloviina or Jallu is a legendary Finnish cut brandy, which is made by blending cognac with grain liquor.
 Its production began in 1932 as a cheaper alternative for cognac, and originally this three star grade Jallu had ¾ of cognac.
 The Second World War cut luxury item supplies, and in 1940 Jallu had to be replaced by a one star grade, which had a mere ¼ of cognac in it.
 During the difficult years the popularity of the drink grew, and has remained relatively high in demand ever since.

 Ville Valo, the lead singer of Finnish rock band H.I.M., has made Lihapullat meatballs served with Jallu sauce popular by announcing them his favorites.
 The recipe was developed a few years ago in his local hangout, Restaurant Tori in Helsinki.
 (TFD Note: By the way, one of my favorite covers of any song is H.I.M.’s version of ‘Wicked Game’, which you can listen to here.)

-My version of this classic recipe has several TFD tweaks, including the use of Icelandic Birch-Smoked Salt, which can be found here, high-quality demiglace, which may be be purchased here, Finnish tar syrup (which is impossible to buy outside of Finland, sadly) – thus I have made this genius replacement of European pine cone syrup, which can be bought here, Finnish mustard, one of my favorites, can be purchased here.
+My version of this classic recipe has several TFD tweaks, including the use of Icelandic Birch-Smoked Salt, which can be found here, high-quality demiglace, which may be be purchased here, Finnish tar syrup (which is impossible to buy outside of Northern Finland, sadly) – thus I have made the genius replacement of European pine cone syrup, which can be bought here, Finnish mustard, one of my favorites, can be purchased here.
 The use of allspice is what gives this meatball its characteristically Finnish taste, so please don’t shortchange it!